How to Obtain STM and Domicile Letter for KITAS extension/SKTT in Bali? – Visa Agency

 Cost: Obtaining an STM is free.
 See what STM looks like.

-- Copies of your sponsor’s KTP and KK (Indonesian ID and family card)
+• Sponsor’s KTP and KK (Indonesian ID and Family Card)

 Why do you need an STM and Domicile Letter?